musical theater for adult children

 Born in North Dakota, Joshua fled the Midwest years ago to escape the cold and wagon trains.
 He is an NYC-based actor, aspiring good samaritan, and an especially gifted napper.
 Joshua is a graduate of Minnesota State University in Moorhead, The UCB Theater in NY, and The Curious Comedy Training Center in Portland, OR.
 He has worked in many regional theaters, on television, web, and in film.
 NY credits include Allegro, Scarlet, and Zombie Strippers.
 Regional credits include Emmett in Legally Blonde, Frog in A Year with Frog and Toad (9 Drammy Nominations), Cliff in Cabaret, Bob in White Christmas, Mr. Pinkerton in Pinkalicious, Austin in I Love You Because and Eddie in Ripper the Musical.
 He continues to study performance and improvisation.
 If he could meet one actor living or dead it would be Danny Kaye.
 Go Sounders.

 Juliana Wheeler is an actress, singer, writer, and musician from Ashland, OR.
 A graduate of Portland Actors Conservatory, she recently moved to NYC to join Thicket & Thistle.
 Since graduating, she has performed in musicals, Shakespeare, sketch comedy, and more.
 Before moving to New York, she spent two years teaching music to children ages 6-14 at the Siskiyou School in Ashland, and continued her quest to learn all the instruments, her roster now including guitar, ukulele, banjo, mandolin and accordion, with dabbling in bass, piano and percussion.
 Her most recent acting recent credits include Ashleigh in Oh F*ck!
 Oh Sh*t!
 Its Love!
 The Musical, Juliette in T&T’s Cruisical!, and last summer, she spent a month at the Edinburgh Fringe Festival, playing the titular character in The Alien Chicken Remembers Galatea.
 Juliana is so happy to be in New York working with Thicket & Thistle, writing and performing work she believes in with her best friends.
-She is so excited to play the Enchantress in T&T’s upcoming NYMF run of What’s Your Wish?, and to continue writing and creating with these beautiful, silly, obscenely talented humans in the greatest city in the world.
+She most recently played the Enchantress in T&T’s NYMF run of What’s Your Wish? and is excited to continue writing and creating with these beautiful, silly, obscenely talented humans in the greatest city in the world.

 Once upon a time...